 Thoughts on teaching

 This thin spread of efforts has surely slowed my development as a teacher.
-After seven years at UC Santa Cruz, I still feel like a beginner, having put on some of these hats only a couple of times.
-However, my range of objectives is also an asset—and not just because “what doesn’t kill me…” Moving repeatedly between large anonymous lecture halls and graduate mentoring has helped me re-think core beliefs about teaching and learning.
-I’ve noticed a shift of emphasis: from managing student experiences meticulously, to approach that mixes planning with a less detailed approach involving collaboration and the benefits of the unexpected.
-(Or that’s my hope at least.
-I think I just heard my current students muttering “Yes please.
-And when is this shift scheduled to occur?”)
+After nine+ years at UC Santa Cruz, having put on some of these hats only a couple of times, I still feel like a beginner.
+However, this schizoid range of objectives is also an asset—and not just in the sense of the addage about “what doesn’t kill us.”
+Moving repeatedly between large, potentially anonymous lecture halls, and graduate mentoring has helped me re-think core beliefs about teaching and learning.
+I’ve noticed a shift of emphasis.
+The familiar organizational work of meticulously managing “student experiences” has long been a fall-back mechanism for me, when I’m less confident of good content, or my own command of the material.
+More recently I find myself mixing lighter and more flexible planning with room for collaboration, and the hopeful benefits of the unexpected.

 - My drive to manage and sculpt course experiences was based on my assumption that in learning, students are comforted by certainty, and that ambiguities are liabilities.
-I might have known better!: as an improvising composer, I thrive on unplanned situations, and cultivate them for outcomes I can’t gain any other way.
+From my own career as an artist, I might have known better!: as an improvising composer, I thrive on unplanned situations, and cultivate them for outcomes I can’t gain any other way.
 I now not only allow for improvisation in my teaching, but plan for it.

 Through observations like these, I have begun to concentrate on putting in place the kinds of provocations, structures, and environments that—rather than aim at thorough, well-‘managed’ expressions of the course content—will compel students to express the materials or ideas to themselves, and to each other.
 Examples:

-- Instead of simply showing students a diagram of a Chopin Prelude (to emulate later in their own analyses of similar works), I sometimes present a series of diagram fragments, each of which presents an incomplete image of musical structure.
+- Instead of simply showing students a diagram of a Chopin Prelude or a Bach chorale, as a model for their own analyses, I sometimes present a series of diagram fragments, each of which presents an incomplete image of musical structure.
 I then ask students what information the fragments lack.
-I find they are motivated as a group to satisfy that lack, taking initiative in conversations with each other, and in their projects.
+I find many of them immediately taking initiative in the conversations, to discover on their own what a good analysis can do.

-In some exercises like these, I confess to my students that I’m not certain that we will reach our objective.
-The fragments of that Chopin analysis might not add up, or provide the key they’re looking for; the reasoning behind an emotionally resonant costume choice or a lyric in a music video might never be academically explicable.
+In some exercises like these, I confess to my students that I’m not certain that we will even reach our objective.
+The fragments of that Chopin analysis might not add up, or provide the key they’re looking for; the reasoning behind an emotionally awkward costume choice, or a contradictory lyric in a music video, might never be academically explicable.
 But I find the students aren’t frightened by that uncertainty.
-They’re challenged by it, and spend the term hoping that their efforts as learners will be such that, not only for them but for their teacher, something interesting and new emerges.
+They’re challenged by it, and spend the rest of their time with me hoping that—not only for them but for their teacher—something new and compelling will emerge.

 Related materials